Step 1. Starting Databunker in demo mode

 -

-Node.js example with Passport.js, Magic.Link and Databunker: https://github.com/securitybunker/databunker-nodejs-example
+Node.js Example with Passport.js, Magic.Link, and Databunker: GitHub Repository

 -